Summer reading is one of our favorite past times.

 - Teaching From Rest

 The Curriculum Choice authors have active blogs where they regularly offer ideas and experiences about their homeschool adventures.
-Below are some of their favorite reading lists.
+Below are some of their favorite summer reading lists and more.

 From Cindy at Our Journey Westward